rstiff/Aircrack-ng-WPA-WPA2-/README.md

 # Aircrack-ng WPA/WPA2

+Name: Rory Stiff

-Disclaimer: This is for education purposes only.
+Disclaimer: This is for educational purposes only.

 Drescription: I will be showing how to crack WPA/WPA2 networks which use pre shared keys(psk).
 In this section I will be using wireshark and aircrack-ng in kali linux.